Moonpig/tech-test-dotnet-backend/readme.md

 	- if, else statement is missing curly braces for the else section.
 These have been added.

-	- 'using' imports changed to reference the full namespaces of the functionality being imported.
+	- 'using' imports changed to reference the full namespaces of the functionality being imported in the unit tests and the controller.

+	- Missing unit test for the supplier with the longest lead time used acceptance criteria, this has been added.

 Q2.
 What best practices have you used while implementing your solution?

+   - variables renamed to accurately reflect what the variable holds.

+   - implicitly typed variables 'var' replaced with explicit types 'int' and 'DespatchDate' in the API controller and the unit tests.

+   - if, else statement is missing curly braces for the else section.
+These have been added.

+   - '_' prefix naming convention indicating a private variable.

+   - variable scope limited (public changed to private in the case of '_mlt').

+   - 'using' imports changed to reference the full namespaces.

+   - wrote the unit tests first following the TDD approach

+   - ensured all the acceptance criteria was reflected in the unit tests.

 Q3.
 What further steps would you take to improve the solution given more time?